Linda Eggert Donohoe

 - Representation of a transmission and distribution utility in connection with its smart meter deployment, including contracts with the utility’s vendor for the supply and installation of the smart meters and the hosting and managed services for the data collection and reporting functions.

-- Representation of the owner in the development of a proton therapy center located at a large medical facility in Texas, including structuring ownership and financing vehicles for the project participants, Design, Procurement and Construction contract, long-term service and maintenance agreement, long-term real property lease, vendor financing, and construction financing.
+- Representation of the owner in the development of a proton therapy center, including structuring ownership and financing vehicles for the project participants, Design, Procurement and Construction contract, long-term service and maintenance agreement, long-term real property lease, vendor financing, and construction financing.